 The process by which plants make energy by taking in carbon dioxide from the atmosphere and give out oxygen

-The process by which animals and humans take in oxygen from the atmosphere and use it to break down carbohydrates and give out carbon dioxide.
+The process by which animals and humans take in oxygen from the atmosphere and use it to break down carbohydrates and giving out carbon dioxide.

-The part of the planet containing the most of the oxygen content through biomass, organic content and mineral deposits.
+The part of the planet contains most of the oxygen content through biomass, organic content and mineral deposits.
 These deposits are formed when free radical elements were exposed to free oxygen and over time they form silicates and oxides.
 This trapped oxygen is released back due to several weathering processes.
-Also, animals and plants draw nutrient materials from the from the lithosphere and free some of the trapped oxygen.
+Also, animals and plants draw nutrient materials from the lithosphere and free some trapped oxygen.